 Applications are now open for the IKORCC scholarship program.
-Forty $1,000 scholarships will be awarded in 2021 to eligible member’s dependent children.
-Twenty of the scholarships are awarded based on scholastics, and twenty others by a random drawing.
+Forty $1,000 scholarships will be awarded in 2023 to eligible member’s dependent children.
+Twenty of the scholarships are awarded based on scholastics, and twenty others via a random drawing.

 The Indiana/Kentucky/Ohio Regional Council scholastic scholarships are awarded based on 60% high school grade point average and 40% on